 In mature oil and gas fields with marginal economics, operators are consistently turning to tie-backs and enhanced recovery to prolong field life.
 Such measures inevitably result in modifications and additions to existing infrastructure.
 But how has the infrastructure been designed and does it have the required redundancy to support the modifications?

-In the context of the offshore renewables industry, can early, conservatively designed structures support a re-powering strategy to extend project life?
+In the context of the offshore renewables industry, can early, conservatively designed structures support a re-powering strategy to extend project lifetime?

 Our expertise can deliver enhanced returns from existing assets by prolonging serviceability and postponing decommissioning.